 Even more new and exciting skills are introduced at this level.
 For example, Diving for Toys in shallow water.
 New swimming skills are developed further to encourage independent early swimming rhythm and breathing pattern at the same time.
 This level is a time for Mummy & Daddy to really start "letting go".
 You have helped your child learn so many valuable skills so far and you have guided them perfectly in the water.
 This term we give our little ones that extra independence by letting go of them in the water more often and just giving that guidance when required.
 Such a proud experience for Mum & Dad watching as your child moves independently and purposefully for short periods in the water.

-Beavers are a quite special, as we are able to live on land and in the water.
-Our bodies are specially designed for living both in the water and on the land.
+My name is Barney and I am a Beaver.
+Beavers are quite special, as our bodies are specially designed for living both in the water and on the land.>

 We are most often found in North America, but we have lots of cousins who live in Europe and Asia too.